 Lovina opened in the historic home that formerly housed local favorite restaurant Calistoga Kitchen in 2017, shortly before the Tubbs Fires.
 Despite the challenges of the next five years (including fires, evacuations, PSPS outages, and of course Covid19) Lovina continued to grown and expand.
 We added the second floor of our historic home as additional seating space, embracing the original built-ins and woodwork of the 1904 home.
-We remodeled our front patio and added another patio in 2022, enhancing our outdoor seating areas and creating beautiful sites for large parties and events.
+We remodeled our front patio and added another patio with Louvered Roof and mounted heaters in 2022, enhancing our outdoor seating areas and creating beautiful sites for large parties and events.

 Lovina is proud to join her sister restaurant in San Francisco, Zazie, in taking tips out of the equation in favor of revenue shares and full benefits for everyone.
 30% of every menu item at Lovina is paid out directly to staff as revenue share, and no tips are expected.
 We are proud to have a family of hard-working, creative, dedicated staff with all the responsibilities and benefits of "real jobs."
 Thank you for supporting our work, and we hope to see you soon!